Discover Oklahoma: On the hunt for spectacular fall foliage

+Now, with our weather of late, when will the height of fall foliage begin?
+Truthfully, and as it seems is always the case, it depends on the weather.

-A few of the people much more aware than I, told me because of our lack of rain, chances are fall foliage will hit a bit later.
-But using this map I feel may help one decide when and where you might want to go in search of the areas where the leaves are changing color!
+A few of the people much more aware than me said that because of our lack of rain, chances are fall foliage will hit a bit later than usual.
+But a look at the fall foliage map at smokymountains.com might help one decide when and where you should go in search of the areas where the leaves are changing color.

 People are also reading…

-Traditionally, there are three popular locations in the southeastern part of the state; Talimena National Scenic Byway; the Ouachita National Forest and Beavers Bend and Highway 259, which is just south of the Talimena Scenic Byway.
-My best advice in trying to capture some of the fall foliage is to examine the map, pay attention to weather reports, particularly concerning when it might be raining over the next week or two and if it is possible to make calls to any state park or chamber of commerce offices in those areas.
+Traditionally, there are three popular locations in the southeastern part of the state: Talimena National Scenic Byway; the Ouachita National Forest; and Beavers Bend and Oklahoma 259, which is just south of the Talimena Scenic Byway.
+My best advice in trying to capture some of the fall foliage is to examine the map and pay attention to weather reports, particularly when it might be raining over the next week or two and if it is possible to make calls to any state park or chamber of commerce offices in those areas.

+While writing about southeastern Oklahoma, I do want to bring to your attention a big festival that will be taking place for the first time since COVID-19 hit, and that is the Folk Festival and Craft Show, Nov.
+11-13.

 Lastly, large areas of Oklahoma are still under a burn ban as you can tell from this map okstateparks.camp/BurnBan.
-Although we recently got a little bit of rain, Oklahoma is still dry and most Oklahoma parks are under a burn ban.
-Please take caution and remember if you are in a burn ban area, which means if you are in a cabin with a chimney, you cannot burn anything in there either.
-Campfires are obviously a big no!!
+Although we recently got a little bit of rain, Oklahoma is still dry.
+Please take caution and remember if you are in a burn ban area, which means if you are in a cabin with a chimney, you cannot burn anything in there, either.
+Campfires are obviously a big no!
 So, please pay attention and be careful!
-Just confirm with the Park office before you do anything!
+Just confirm with the bark office before you do anything.

 For a complete list of all fall festivals, just go to travelok.com.